Paycheck Protection Program (PPP) Updates

 Please note that the SBA will ultimately have to approve your forgiveness application.
-They began accepting forgiveness applications on a limited basis, and we will submit the application(s) on your behalf to the SBA after our review.
+They are accepting forgiveness applications, and we will submit the application(s) on your behalf to the SBA after our review.
 The timeliness for SBA decision and forgiveness payment from that point is up to an additional 90 days.
 You will receive an automated email confirmation when your loan forgiveness application has been successfully completed with Old National.
 Likewise, we will contact you directly if there is any missing information within your forgiveness application.
-(Emails will come from firstname.lastname@example.org.)
+(Emails will come from email@example.com.)

 For all PPP clients, please note that PPP rules state that payments are deferred on PPP loans until each client's forgiveness application is decisioned or the forgiveness window has expired, whichever comes first.
 Accordingly, Old National has turned off all loan billing for PPP loans, which means you will not receive a bill nor will PPP loan billings show in your online banking (ONPointe or Business Online Banking).

 Once a forgiveness decision is available, if the SBA has not granted full forgiveness, any remaining principal on the loan is re-amortized over the remaining maturity of the PPP loan.
 Old National will notify you of the date the first payment is due.